 One of the worst things you can do is making the same bad decisions again.

 For example, drinking too much once is not bad.
 We might regret it, have a little hangover and the effects are vanishing fast.
 Maybe we did do some stupid stuff too.

 When I repeat that drinking decision the effects are accumulating.
 But not in a 1+1 way.
 Nope, those effects have exponential growth (Wikipedia).
 It’s these diagrams, which start small on the left side, and then before you realize it, the curve skyrockets.

-That one-time drinking became a weekly habit, then twice a week and before you realize it, you became an alcoholic.
+That one-time drinking became a weekly habit, then Once a week and before you realize it, you became an alcoholic.
 Not counting all the lost time of the hangovers.